Meghdadhn/leetcodeTests/Array.md

 [26.
 Remove Duplicates from Sorted Array](https://leetcode.com/problems/remove-duplicates-from-sorted-array/ "26.
 Remove Duplicates from Sorted Array")
 * Runtime: 16 ms Memory Usage: 18.4 MB
+* Note: Question is asking for modifying the input array so that all unique elements are in the first part of returned array.
+The remaining elements are not important.
+For example: input = [1,1,2,2,4], output can be = [1,2,4,2,4] (only first 3 uniqe elements matter)

 ## Tags: Medium - Array ##